peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 Deep Convective Tracer Transport
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The provides the ability to transport constituents via convection.
+The |cam| provides the ability to transport constituents via convection.
 The
 method used for constituent transport by deep convection is a
 modification of the formulation described in Zhang and McFarlane (1995).